isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         copy(/*...*/);    // now overloads local ::copy and std::copy, could be ambiguous }

+##### Note

+An exception is `using namespace std::literals;`.
+This is necessary to use string literals in header files and given [the rules](http://eel.is/c++draft/over.literal) - users are required to name their own UDLs `operator""_x` - they will not collide with the standard library.

 ##### Enforcement

 Flag `using namespace` at global scope in a header file.